Last Updated on September 26, 2021

 “I encourage prospective students to evaluate sports management programs on three criteria.
 One is the industry experience of the faculty that they would have the chance to work with….you should want to learn from faculty that have experienced the sports industry in their career.
 [Next, prospective students] should consider the accessibility of the faculty for them as an undergraduate student. […]

 Make sure you learn about what courses [the well known or well respected] faculty teach [to determine if you will have the chance to study with them.
 [Finally, students need to] evaluate a program on [the] experiential learning opportunities that [the] program will provide. […] Because you need to be able to apply what you learn in the classroom to realistic projects you [can expect to] face in the industry.”

 Professor Matheson’s point is very clear – regardless of how prestigious a program is, that will do you no good if you don’t have access to the best faculty.
 Likewise, the more opportunities for learning outside of the classroom you can expect, the better.

 What courses comprise a sport management bachelor’s degree?

-Many Sports Management programs consist of a combination of Business Administration core classes which are complemented by carefully selected to introduce students to the varying aspects of the industry.
-Below are just a few of the many courses that would be included in a Sports Management Degree program:
+Many sport management programs consist of a combination of business administration core classes which are complemented by carefully selected to introduce students to the varying aspects of the industry.
+Below are just a few of the many courses that would be included in a sport management degree program: